The giant in random graphs is almost local: Introduction

 \section{Introduction}

-techniques, as introduced by Aldous and Steele \cite{AldSte04} and Benjamini and Schramm \cite{BenSch01}, have become the main methodology to study random graphs in sparse settings where the average degree remains bounded.
-Local convergence roughly means that the proportion of vertices whose neighborhoods have a certain shape converges to some limiting value, which is to be considered as a measure on rooted graphs.
-We refer to \cite[Chapter 2]{Hofs21} for background on local convergence.
+techniques, as introduced by Aldous and Steele \cite{AldSte04} and Benjamini and Schramm \cite{BenSch01}, have become the main methodology to study random graphs in sparse settings, i.e., settings where the average degree remains bounded.
+Local convergence roughly means that the proportion of vertices whose neighbourhoods have a certain shape converges to some limiting value, which is to be considered as a measure on rooted graphs.
+We refer to \cite[Chapter 2]{Hofs24} for details.

-The {\em giant component} problem has received enormous attention ever since the very first and seminal results by Erd\H{o}s and R\'enyi on the \erdos{} \cite{ErdRen60}, see also \cite{JanKnuLucPit93, Boll01} for detailed further results for this model.
+The {\em giant component} problem has received enormous attention ever since the very first and seminal results by Erd\H{o}s and R\'enyi on the \erdos{} \cite{ErdRen60}, see also \cite{Boll01, JanKnuLucPit93} for detailed further results for this model.
 The simplest form of this question is whether there exists a linear-size connected component or not, in many cases a sharp transition occurs depending on a certain graph parameter.
-See \cite{AloSpe00, Durr06, JanLucRuc00, Hofs17, Hofs21}, as well as the references therein, for several books on the topic.
+See \cite{AloSpe00, ChuLu06c, Durr06, FriKar16, FriKar23, Hofs17, Hofs24, JanLucRuc00}, as well as the references therein, for details.

 This paper combines these two threads by investigating the size of the giant component when the random graph converges locally.
 Consider a sequence of random graphs $(G_n)_{n\geq 1}$, where we will simplify the notation by assuming that $G_n=(V(G_n),E(G_n))$ is such that $|V(G_n)|=n$.
-We let \eqn{ |\Cmax|=\max_{v\in V(G_n)}|\cluster(v)| } denotes the maximal cluster size.
-When the random graph converges locally to some limiting rooted measure, then one would expect that also $|\Cmax|/n\convp \zeta$, where $\zeta$ is the survival probability of the local limit.
-However, while the number of connected components is well behaved in the local topology, the proportion of vertices in the giant is not so nicely behaved.
-Indeed, since local convergence is all about proportions of vertices whose {\em finite} (but arbitrarily large) neighborhoods converge to a limit, there is an enormous gap between surviving locally and being in the giant component.
-Thus, local convergence is obviously not enough to imply the convergence of the giant.
-In this paper, we identify what extra condition is needed to imply this natural implication.
+For $v\in V(G_n)$, we let $\cluster(v)$ denote its connected component.
+We let \eqn{ |\Cmax|=\max_{v\in V(G_n)}|\cluster(v)| } denote the maximal component size.
+When the random graph converges locally to some limit, one would expect that also $|\Cmax|/n\convp \zeta$, where $\zeta$ is the survival probability of the local limit.
+However, while the {\em number} of connected components is well behaved in the local topology, the {\em proportion of vertices in the giant} is not.
+Indeed, since local convergence is all about proportions of vertices whose {\em finite} (but arbitrarily large) neighbourhoods converge to a limit, there is a potentially enormous gap between surviving locally and being in the giant.
+In this paper, we identify the extra condition that is necessary and sufficient for the above natural implication to hold.

+This paper has an unusual history, for which we refer to Section \ref{sec-disc-open-problems} for an extensive discussion.